The big idea of Freedom Season

 The cross is often seen as the cross that brought us forgiveness, which it certainly did, but we also need to realize that by setting us free from the victim mentality, the cross has freed us from the inner working of the most basic part of our own sin problem, the part of us that says, “The most important thing in my world is the unfair thing that is being done or was done to me.”
 The person who thinks that way has never really seen the cross, where the ultimate victim snapped the heavy chain of the victim mentality.

-Easter shows us that the destroyer who seems to be in charge of the world is really not in charge of it, and the wonderful King who seems to have been defeated is actually taking over.
-The plan to prevent Jesus from becoming King backfired on Satan and all others who wanted this King dead.
-In fact, his death and resurrection empowered and accelerated his mission instead of blocking it.
+Easter shows us that the destroyer who seems to be in charge of the world is really not in charge of it, and the leader of the freedom campaign who seems to have been defeated is actually taking over.
+The plan to prevent Jesus from liberating the world backfired on Satan and all others who wanted this King dead.
+In fact, his death and resurrection empowered and accelerated his campaign instead of blocking it.

 The risen Jesus extended the open enrollment period for his kingdom.
 Even after all he had been through, he still allowed people the freedom to choose whether to become citizens of the kingdom he rules or not.
-That is why he did not walk back into the court that had condemned him to give them an ultimatum or to destroy them on the spot.
+That is why he did not walk back into the court that had condemned him to give them an ultimatum to kneel or be destroyed on the spot.
 He only appeared to people who already believed in him, and he sent those people out to the world as his "witnesses," that is, the eyewitnesses who had seen him alive in his body after the resurrection (Acts 1.8).
 The people who heard the witnesses were free to believe them or not.